 Staff are also encouraged to develop their own confidence in riding a bicycle, so that they can support pupils more effectively.

 Parents were informed about the congestion on Vicarage road and asked to fill in a survey during one of the coffee mornings.

-Road safety lesson and Assemblies were conducted throughout the school.
-The picture is about the Nursery children learning about the safety whilst crossing the road through singing and watching on the Interactive white board.
+Road safety lessons and assemblies are delivered throughout the school.
+The picture above shows Nursery pupils learning about safety whilst crossing the road.

 Keeping our body and mind active through Physical development of children, which includes exercise and following instructions.